natebuckareff/nateb.xyz/site/src/articles/self-managed-kubernetes.md

 If you got this far, congratulations you now know the basics of setting up your own Kubernetes cluster!

-Apply this to managed cloud VMs is actually quite easy since you don't need to setup any custom disk images or networking; the cloud provider will do all of that for you.
+Applying this to a cluster of VPSs is actually quite easy since you don't need to setup any custom disk images or networking; the cloud provider will do all of that for you!

 When installing Kubernetes with `k0sctl`, be sure to [read the docs](https://github.com/k0sproject/k0sctl) to properly setup a bastion host so you don't need to give all of your nodes public IP addresses.